FeatureBaseDB/SlothAI/README.md

 # SlothAI: A Model Pipeline Manager
-SlothAI provides a simple and ansycronous methodology to implement document-based pipelines (chains) for various models.
+SlothAI provides a simple and ansycronous methodology to implement document-based pipelines (chains) for various machine learning models.
 It is designed to be fast as hell.

 <img src="https://github.com/FeatureBaseDB/SlothAI/blob/SlothAI/SlothAI/static/sloth.png?raw=true" width="240"/>